GuildCrafts/web-development-js/_goals/253-Init_3-Hello_Web_Servers.md

 ## Description

-Create a
+Create a music player application similar to (but a lot simpler than) Spotify or Soundcloud.

+Your application will be able to track artists, albums, and songs.
+Design the UI using the [wireframes](#wireframes) provided, and use the [fake data](#fake-data) to populate your views.

 When people talk about "full-stack web development", usually what they mean is the process of building applications that run on both a _server_ and a _client_.

-In this goal, you'll build a "full-stack" web app with code that runs in both environments.
+In this goal, you'll incorporate the _server_ part of the "full-stack" web app.

+If this is your first time working with [Node.js][nodejs], you will have to install it.
+You may also want to take some time to go through the Node.js and npm courses on Treehouse (see links in [Resources > Courses](#courses)).

-If this is your first time working with [Express.js][express], you may want to take some time up front to get oriented.
+If this is your first time working the [Express.js][express] framework, you may want to take some time up front to get oriented.
 Review the [Resources](#resources) to get started.

 ### Recommended Pace